No new coronavirus case in Himachal Pradesh in five days

-Two people have died of COVID-19.
+Two people have died of COVID-19 in the state.
 The fatalities include a 70-year-old Delhi resident who had stayed at a guest house of a factory in Solan's Baddi and died at the PGIMER, Chandigarh, on April 2.
-"Of the 282 samples sent for testing on Tuesday, 156 tested negative for the infection while reports of the rest are awaited," Additional Chief Secretary (Health) R D Dhiman said.
+"Of the 285 samples sent for testing on Tuesday, 278 tested negative for the infection while reports of the rest are awaited," Additional Chief Secretary (Health) R D Dhiman said.

 ALSO READ